-The Temporary Foreign Worker (TFW) Web Service was introduced as a way to improve the Temporary Foreign Worker Program so that it can better meet labour market demands, reduce red tape and labour market opinion (LMO) application processing times.
+The Temporary Foreign Worker (TFW) Web Service was introduced as a way to improve the Temporary Foreign Worker Program so that it can better meet labour market demands, reduce red tape and Labour Market Impact Assessment (LMIA) application processing times.

-This secure Web Service allows employers, and approved third-party representatives, to access the online labour market opinion (LMO) application process for the:
+This secure Web Service allows employers, and approved third-party representatives, to access the online LMIA application process for the:

 - Seasonal Agricultural Worker Program (SAWP)